-- Event planners will still need a method to record attendance and, where applicable, grouping of individuals (e.g. those dining a particular table at a reception) to assist case investigators and contact tracers should someone at the event test positive for COVID.
+- Event planners should consider the need to record attendance and, where applicable, groupings of individuals (e.g. those dining at a particular table) to assist case investigators and contact tracers should someone at an event test positive for COVID.

-- It needs to be recognized that certain behaviors increase your risk of exposure to the virus that causes COVID and should a person that attends an event become infected or exposed, isolation and quarantine may be required but will depend on the individual’s COVID infection history and/or vaccination status.
-Requirements on isolation and quarantine will be decided by case investigators and contact tracers in the context of each individual’s case.
+For example: Certain behaviors increase your risk of exposure to COVID and should a person that attends an event become infected or exposed, isolation and quarantine may be required but will depend on the individual’s COVID infection history and/or vaccination status.

 In addition to the above, the below precautionary measures are encouraged for all.